gitusercz/googlephotosifyer/README.md

 ![image](assets/Clipboard03.jpg)

-### 4.2 How it workd in detail
+### 4.2 How it works in detail
-First I worked on extracting the fames from videos.
+First I worked on extracting the frames from videos.
 For that I used cv2.
-Then I used the cv2 librarx for image thumbnail creation too.
-I found that for some types of images cv2 failed to work, so I moved the cv2 method into a try and into except I used PIL.
+Then I used the cv2 library for image thumbnail creation too.
+I found that for some types of images cv2 failed to work, so I moved the cv2 method into a try and in except I used PIL.
 I tried with 10 frames with 4 fps gifs.
-I randomly came up with these values, but after some trials I found that this gives a good balance between small gif sizes while gives a good insight into the video content.
+I randomly came up with these values, but after some trials I found that this gives a good balance between small gif sizes while giving a good insight into video content.
 Definitely better than a first frame as a thumbnail!

 ## 5 Use
 This page is purely for demonstration purposes.
 Use at your own risk and as you wish.